Deepthi1496/doT-template-snippet/README.md

 - The main advantage of code snippets is that they speed up the development work.
 - They are templates that make it easier to enter repeating code patterns

+# Why template engine?
+In your application, a template engine allows you to use static template files.
+An HTML file is supplied to a client by replacing variables in a template file with actual values at runtime.
+Designing an HTML page becomes easier with this method of working.

 # doT.js
 doT.js was built in order to find the quickest and most compact JavaScript templating function possible, with a focus on performance in V8 and Node.js.
 It performs admirably in both Node.js and browsers.